q-0q/website/public/markdown/synapse.md

 1. each Node having an independently configurable patch, and
 1. the user's ability to create and delete Nodes at will

 I got around this issue by statically configuring 20 Audio Mixers with AudioHelm instances and treating them like an object pool: Nodes are assigned an unused instance when they are created.
-This limits the maximum amount of nodes that can be created at once.
+This limits the maximum number of nodes that can be created at once.

 Unfortunately, the AudioHelm package is now deprecated and is no longer available for purchase.